munin-monitoring/contrib/tools/pypmmn/README.rst

 PyPMMN
 ======

 PyPMMN is a pure python port of pmmn_.
-One small change.
-Instead of using the current working dir as ``plugins`` folder, it will look for a *subdirectory* called ``plugins`` in the current working folder.
+One small change: Instead of using the current working dir as ``plugins`` folder, it will look for a *subdirectory* called ``plugins`` in the current working folder.
+This value can be overridden by a command-line parameter!

 Requirements
 ============